kyaranusa/Education-Management-Systems/README.md

 Programming Language: Python
 OS: Linux, Windows, Machintos, open platform.

-Version 1.0.0
+Version 1.0.0:
-- totally a cloning of OdooEduERP with 1 improvement at exam module, just a small bug fixing, but it bothered me, this bug was my main reason to start this project, sharing back the work to community
+- Totally a cloning of OdooEduERP with 1 improvement at exam module, just a small bug fixing, but it bothered me, this bug was my main reason to start this project, sharing back the work to community